 The oldest headstone in the Cemetery dates back to 1869 but is probably a memorial, and the next oldest date is 1871.

 How many graves are there at Mount Pleasant?

 There are approximately 1,300 burials with over 300 unmarked graves.
 Many of the original markers were made of wood and have worn away.
 There are approximately 1,400 spaces still available.

 Has the cemetery been enlarged through the years?

 In 1900 the Town was deeded the section due east of the first cemetery, this was called the "New South" because of a division running east and west between the roads.
 In 1942 the Town was deeded the section to the north, this became the "New North" section.

-Are the cemetery burial records intact?
-Where are they kept?
-Are they available to view?
+Are cemetery burial records intact and available to view?

 There are virtually no records prior to 1901, the only record would be the headstones that are still intact.
 There are receipts for plots sold, but no actual interment records until the 1960's and even those are incomplete.
 In historic files of the cemetery are almost 200 copies of Burial Transit permits, more than 100 of which give no indication to where the person was actually buried.
 More than half of those have been matched up with deeds and their burial locations recorded.
 In 2009 the Town purchased new software and the cemetery records are now recorded electronically.